borball/ocp-cluster-scaling/README.md

 $ cd import
 $ ./import.sh
-Usage: ./import.sh [hub cluster kubeconfig] [spoke cluster kubeconfig] [admin of spoke cluster] [password of spoke cluster]
+Usage: ./import.sh [hub-cluster-kubeconfig] [spoke-cluster-kubeconfig] [spoke-cluster-admin] [spoke-cluster-password]
-       If the hub cluster kubeconfig equals to spoke cluster kubeconfig, it means you will use the cluster itself as MCE hub and expand the cluster itself.
+       If the hub-cluster-kubeconfig equals to spoke-cluster-kubeconfig, it means it is going to expand tge cluster itself.
 Example: ./import.sh kubeconfig-hub.yaml kubeconfig-spoke.yaml kubeadmin A5tmu-sy4GG-yeajX-TgfVr

 ```